gagewinter/Dental-Clinic-Operations/README.md

 This project follows an end-to-end analytics workflow:

-1. Generate realistic synthetic dental clinic data
+1. Generate synthetic dental clinic data
 2. Clean and standardize datasets using Python
 3. Validate relationships and business rules
 4. Load cleaned data into SQLite